Margate (song): Composition

 As depicted in the accompanying video, the song is about a coach trip to the traditional seaside attractions of Margate in Kent.
 Unusually, the verse and chorus are in different keys (D major and G major respectively).

 The song was used in a series of adverts for Courage Best Bitter, however, unlike other Chas & Dave songs also used for other Courage adverts, the song was written specifically for the advert first.
 The advertising agency requested that Chas & Dave write a song for their adverts using the tune from the chorus of their song "Massage Parlour", but with lyrics about a trip to Margate.
 The advert proved popular, and Chas & Dave then wrote the full lyrics for the song, recorded and released it as a single.

 B-side

 In a contrasting style the B-side Give it Gavotte is an instrumental, based on the Gavotte folk dance style from France.

 In other media

-It is used in the popular Only Fools & Horses episode "The Jolly Boys' Outing" (1989) with minor lyric changes from the single version and the voices of David Jason and Nicholas Lyndhurst added.
+The song appears in the 1989 Only Fools & Horses episode "The Jolly Boys' Outing" (about a day trip to Margate) with minor lyric changes from the single version and the voices of David Jason and Nicholas Lyndhurst added.
+This version was released on Vinyl in 2019 to mark Record Store Day, and the 30th Anniversary of the episode airing.